Jeannette98/COA-Take-home-Challenge/README.md

 1. Navigate to the `Challenges` folder.
 2. Run `node stringTransform` in your terminal to execute the string transformation challenge.

 Before running the coding challenges, ensure you have Node.js installed on your machine.
-You can download Node.js from nodejs.org.
+You can download Node.js from nodejs.org

-### Summary
-This link for my github: https://github.com/Jeannette98 where all task i have been developed.